 Effective tutorial provision is an important and rewarding part of the course experience.
 It is there to support the development of our students’ academic, personal and creative development.

-All tutors should familiarise themselves with the University’s Tutorial Policy and their own Course Tutorial Plan, which articulates the course’s tutorial provision and includes a student-facing statement that describes the detailed course tutorial offer to students.
+All tutors should familiarise themselves with the University’s Tutorial Policy and their own Course Tutorial Plan, which sets out the course’s tutorial provision and includes a student-facing statement that describes the detailed course tutorial offer to students.
 The student-facing statement should be published on course Moodle sites and discussed in student inductions.
 All course teams are required to complete the Course Tutorial Plan annually before the start of each academic year.

 Student Tutorial Guidance